-What Is Inflammatory Breast Cancer (IBC)?
+What Is inflammatory breast cancer (IBC)?

 Inflammatory breast cancer is a rare and aggressive type of invasive breast cancer affecting the skin of the breast.
 It accounts for one to five percent of all breast cancer cases.
 IBC may grow and spread (metastasize) more quickly than other types of breast cancer.

 The first signs of IBC are not typical breast cancer symptoms.
 IBC rarely includes a distinct breast lump.
-Instead, people with IBC may notice reddening and/or swelling of the breast as cancer cells block lymph vessels in the skin.
+Instead, people with IBC may notice reddening or swelling of the breast as cancer cells block lymph vessels in the skin.
 The signs of IBC may be mistaken for an infection.
 But these symptoms do not respond to antibiotics and typically worsen quickly.
 Indicators of IBC include:

 - Redness and swelling (edema) of the breast, which may develop rapidly